MohammedZuhairAhmed/Brainiax/README.md

 ### Additional Note
 - For convenience, a pre-configured virtual environment file is available in the release section of the project.
 If you choose to use this pre-configured virtual environment, please note that you still need to:
   - Have the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) installed for GPU usage.
-  - Perform the [first two steps of the installation process](#installation) mentioned above (installing Poetry and configuring it to create virtual environments within the project directory) before activating the provided virtual environment.
+  - Perform the [first three steps of the installation process](#installation) mentioned above (installing Poetry and configuring it to create virtual environments within the project directory) before activating the provided virtual environment.